Trump vs BBC $10 Billion Lawsuit, A Historic Media Battle - Dallas - 1

 These days, when watching the news in the U.S., one might wonder if there's any president who loves lawsuits as much as Donald Trump.

 This time, the opponent is the British Broadcasting Corporation (BBC).
 To summarize the situation, Trump filed a lawsuit in December of last year in a Florida federal court over a documentary aired by the BBC titled Trump: A Second Chance? ahead of the 2024 election.
-The damages claimed amount to a staggering $10 billion.
+The claim for damages is a staggering $10 billion.

 That includes $5 billion for defamation and $5 billion for unfair trade practices.
 That's about the annual budget of a small country.